Berkeley-CS195/sp23/content/about.md

 Lecture topics will not be determined only by the wisdom of your instructor.
 Instead, you will collectively choose your own adventure through the material.
 To guide discussion topics, a weekly survey will be announced on Ed.

-**Please submit the weekly survey each week by Sunday 11:59 pm Pacific!**
+**Please submit the weekly survey each week by Monday 11:59 pm Pacific!**

 Essays
 ------